-I Love Yarn Day is on the second Friday of October (10/10 this year) and it’s the perfect day to plan a flash mob, although that weekend could work as well.
+I Love Yarn Day is on the third Saturday of October (10/17 this year) and it’s the perfect day to plan a flash mob, although that weekend could work as well.
 It’s the time of day that takes some thought.

 Stephanie and her group decided to gather at Friday lunchtime last year on I Love Yarn Day.
 In the spirit of flash mobs, meet ups are relatively brief, fun gatherings and the lunchtime format was the perfect option to get people out of the office.

 Finding the ideal location is the challenge.
 Key points to consider…